-How coupled CIPs are linked with their environment was also examined.
-Generally, the reanalyses show less heating of the atmosphere at high SSTs and more cooling of the atmosphere at low SSTs.
-The dynamic regime appears to act as a switch with weak to strong surface cooling efficiencies and from atmospheric cooling to heating as the regime shifts from ascent to subsidence.
-The thermodynamic regime acts more as a control on the strength of the coupling parameters, especially for R_h .
-In ascent regimes, precipitating clouds go from weak to strong R_h with increasing SST and CWV which suggests that cloud heat the atmosphere more efficiently per unit rainfall in warm and moist environments.
-Joint distributions of R_h as a function of SST and CWV in the observations indicate that CWV is the primary control, with relatively constant R_h across a range of SSTs (between 275K-302K) for fixed CWV.
-Reanalyses capture the general relationships between coupled CIPs and their environment, with several important distinctions.
-Neither ERA-Interim or MERRA-2 capture the strong cooling efficiencies at high SST and CWV, instead they have strong R_c from low to moderate SST and CWV which rapidly weakens at high SST and CWV suggesting that the coupling between precipitation and shortwave cloud forcing in these regimes is too weak in the reanalyses.
-Likewise, reanalyses also fail to capture the strong heating per unit precipitation with increasing SST and CWV.
-They also do not appear to be as strongly linked with the environmental moisture as the observations.
+620 2018), so we suspect that the reanalysis is challenged more in capturing the coupling between the 621 radiation and precipitation for shorter timescale variability.
+622 How coupled CIPs are linked with their environment is also examined.
+Generally, the 623 reanalyses show less heating of the atmosphere at high SSTs and more cooling of the atmosphere 624 at low SSTs.
+The dynamic regime appears to act as a switch with weak to strong surface cooling 625 efficiencies and from atmospheric cooling to heating as the regime shifts from ascent to 626 subsidence.
+The thermodynamic regime acts more as a control on the strength of the coupling 627 parameters, especially for $R_h$ .
+In ascent regimes, precipitating clouds go from weak to strong $R_h$ 628 with increasing SST and CWV which suggests that cloud heat the atmosphere more efficiently 629 per unit rainfall in warm and moist environments.
+Joint distributions of $R_h$ as a function of SST 630 and CWV in the observations indicate that CWV is the primary control, with relatively constant 631 $R_h$ across a range of SSTs (like 302-305K) for fixed CWV.
+Reanalyses capture the general 632 relationships between coupled CIPs and their environment, with several important distinctions.
+633 Neither ERA-Interim or MERRA-2 capture the strong cooling efficiencies at high SST and 634 CWV, instead they have strong Rc from low to moderate SST and CWV which rapidly weakens 635 at high SST and CWV suggesting that the coupling between precipitation and shortwave cloud 636 forcing in these regimes is too weak in the reanalyses.
+Likewise, reanalyses also fail to capture 637 the strong heating per unit precipitation with increasing SST and CWV.
+They also do not appear 638 to be as strongly linked with the environmental moisture as the observations.
+639 The observational-reanalyses discrepancies shown here could be caused by a variety of 640 factors including differences in the environmental states in which convection occurs in the variety of curs in the reanalyses, differences in the timing and location of reanalysis convection (leading to 641 mismatches with the observations at the shorter timescales examined here), or the precipitation-642